-When my second son was born, I flirted with sewing in order to create this Moby-style baby wrap (AKA “the Fauxby”) to keep little Milo super close.
-It is the snugliest baby carrier that I’ve ever had.
+When my second son was born, I really wanted to make my own baby wrap!
+There are many DIY baby wraps out there, but I decided on doing a Moby-style baby wrap (AKA “the Fauxby”) to keep my little Milo super close.
+It turned out to be the snuggliest baby carrier that I’ve ever had!

-- Muslin fabric, 5 yards (one long piece will usually yield two wraps.
-Protip: get the lady in the store to cut it for you!)
+- Muslin fabric, 5 yards (one long piece will usually yield two wraps)

 - A patch made from another material.